 The mentoring program pairs U.Va. female students with local middle schools girl for a year of group and one-on-one mentoring, and is designed to support and enhance the sense of competence of both the college students and the middle school girls through the promotion of leadership skills.

 The program was founded at U.Va. in 1997 by Edith “Winx” Lawrence, a professor in clinical and school psychology at the School of Education and Human Development, and Kimberly Roberts, then a graduate student working at the U.Va.
 Women’s Center.

 The program now has 10 sister sites nationwide, reaching as far as California, and five international sister sites in Mozambique, Cameroon, Nicaragua, Peru and Ethiopia.
 Each sister site utilizes the mentoring curriculum developed and researched by Lawrence and her colleagues.

-Lawrence, along with Curry School faculty colleagues Nancy Deutsch and Joanna Lee Williams, and Valerie Futch, a postdoctoral fellow with Youth-Nex: The U.Va.
+Lawrence, along with EHD School faculty colleagues Nancy Deutsch and Joanna Lee Williams, and Valerie Futch, a postdoctoral fellow with Youth-Nex: The U.Va.
 Center to Promote Effective Youth Development, will conduct a long-term follow-up study on the middle school participants’ academic, social and emotional outcomes.